particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 If you are creating a mobile application, you will need to include **both** the client ID and secret in your configuration file.
 If you are creating a web application, you **only should include your client ID**.

+For instructions on how to add client credentials to your iOS app, please see [iOS OAuth client configuration](/reference/ios/#oauth-client-configuration).

-*Specific implementation details coming soon*
+*Specific implementation details for Android & JS coming soon*

 #### 3. Create a customer